gvfonseca/my-projects/Spy_Camera_Localization/README.md

 This project focuses on localizing a hidden camera or transmitter within a specified area using a combination of **Inertial Measurement Unit (IMU)** data and **Received Signal Strength Indicator (RSSI)** values.
 By integrating movement tracking and signal strength analysis, this project aims to accurately estimate the transmitter's position.

-This project was created for a competition for CS 437 at UIUC, in which we were tasked with finded a hidden camera.
-In the first day the camera was constantly transmitting packets, and in the second day the cmaera would only send data when motion was detected.
+This project was created for a competition for CS 437 at UIUC, in which we were tasked with finding a hidden camera.
+In the first day, the camera was constantly transmitting packets, and in the second day the camera would only send data when motion was detected.

 ## Objectives